 The biggest crag on the island is Butterfly Valley.
 Its exact location can be found here.
 It takes about 35min from Cat Ba Town to arrive on scooter.
 The roads are all well maintained, and once you get close there are signs to direct you towards the correct parking lot.

 The climbing here is featured limestone, with a lot of pockets and cracks to use for holds.
 There is a mix of vertical to very overhung routes.
 The rock is superb quality, though at times the less popular routes are a little dirty.
 A helmet is essential.
 Holds break frequently here (same as everywhere else in the island).

-The setting itself is extremely pretty, surrounded by local farms and green mountains, once you’ve arrived you feel like you have truly escaped the chaos which normally dominates SE Asian towns.
-Arguably the best crag on the island.
-A must visit.
+The setting itself is extremely pretty, surrounded by local farms and green mountains.
+Once you’ve arrived you feel like you have truly escaped the chaos which normally dominates SE Asian towns.
+Arguably, this is the best crag on the island.
+A must visit!

 Mother Butterfly (6a+) – A great warmup.

 Elephant Man (6b+) – The best 6b+ you’ll ever climb.
-A pocketed crack give you lots of hands, but your feet are a different story.
+A pocketed crack that gives you lots of hands, but your feet are a different story.
 Super.

 Buffalo Love (7a+) – A Dihedral crack leads to a slabby face up top.
 Excellent.

 Prayer of the Mantis (7b) – Arete climbing at its finest.
 Thin and technical.

 Hidden Valley Rock Climbing – Cat Ba Island Vietnam